Wilhelm I: German Emperor

 During the Franco-Prussian War, the South German states joined the North German Confederation, which was reorganized as the German Empire (Deutsches Reich).
-The title of Bundespräsidium was amended with the title of German Emperor (Deutscher Kaiser).
-This was decided on by the legislative organs, the Reichstag and Bundesrat, and William agreed to this on 8 December in the presence of a Reichstag delegation.
+The title of Bundespräsidium was replaced with the title of German Emperor (Deutscher Kaiser).
+This was decided on by the legislative organs, the Reichstag and Bundesrat, and Wilhelm agreed to this on 8 December in the presence of a Reichstag delegation.
 The new constitution and the title of Emperor came into effect on 1 January 1871.

-William, however, hesitated to accept the constitutional title, as he feared that it would overshadow his own title as King of Prussia.
+Wilhelm, however, hesitated to accept the constitutional title, as he feared that it would overshadow his own title as King of Prussia.
 He also wanted it to be Kaiser von Deutschland ("Emperor of Germany"), but Bismarck warned him that the South German princes and the Emperor of Austria might protest.
-William eventually—though grudgingly—relented and on 18 January, he was formally proclaimed as emperor in the Hall of Mirrors in the Palace of Versailles.
+Wilhelm eventually—though grudgingly—relented and on 18 January, he was formally proclaimed as emperor in the Hall of Mirrors in the Palace of Versailles.
 The date was chosen as the coronation date of the first Prussian king in 1701.
 In the national memory, 18 January became the day of the foundation of the Empire (Reichsgründungstag), although it did not have a constitutional significance.

-To many intellectuals, the coronation of William was associated with the restoration of the Holy Roman Empire.
-Felix Dahn wrote a poem, "Macte senex Imperator" (Hail thee, old emperor) in which he nicknamed William Barbablanca (whitebeard), a play on the name of the medieval emperor Frederick Barbarossa (redbeard).
+To many intellectuals, the coronation of Wilhelm was associated with the restoration of the Holy Roman Empire.
+Felix Dahn wrote a poem, "Macte senex Imperator" ('Hail thee, old emperor') in which he nicknamed Wilhelm Barbablanca (whitebeard), a play on the name of the medieval emperor Frederick Barbarossa (redbeard).
 According to the King asleep in mountain legend, Barbarossa slept under the Kyffhäuser mountain until Germany had need of him.
-William I was thus portrayed as a second coming of Barbarossa.
+Wilhelm I was thus portrayed as a second coming of Barbarossa.
 The Kyffhäuser Monument portrays both emperors.

 In 1872, he arbitrated a boundary dispute between the United Kingdom and the United States, deciding in favor of the U.S. and placing the San Juan Islands of modern-day Washington within U.S. national territory, thus ending the 12-year bloodless Pig War.

-In his memoirs, Bismarck describes William as an old-fashioned, courteous, infallibly polite gentleman and a genuine Prussian officer, whose good common sense was occasionally undermined by "female influences".
-This was a reference to William's wife, who had been educated by, among others Johann Wolfgang von Goethe and was intellectually superior to her husband.
+In his memoirs, Bismarck describes Wilhelm as an old-fashioned, courteous, infallibly polite gentleman and a genuine Prussian officer, whose good common sense was occasionally undermined by "female influences".
+This was a reference to Wilhelm's wife, who had been educated by, among others Johann Wolfgang von Goethe and was intellectually superior to her husband.
 She was also at times very outspoken in her opposition to official policies as she was a liberal.
-William, however, had long been strongly opposed to liberal ideas.
-Despite possessing considerable power as Kaiser, William left the task of governing mostly to his chancellor, limiting himself to representing the state and approving Bismarck's every policy.
+Wilhelm, however, had long been strongly opposed to liberal ideas.
+Despite possessing considerable power as Kaiser, Wilhelm left the task of governing mostly to his chancellor, limiting himself to representing the state and approving Bismarck's every policy.
 In private he once remarked on his relationship with Bismarck: It is difficult to be emperor under such a chancellor.